-The Master of Animation programme is for emerging professionals committed to broadening their animation palette and responding to the opportunities of an expanding field.
+The Animation programme is for emerging professionals committed to broadening their animation palette and responding to the opportunities of an expanding field.
 The programme relies upon, and thereby cultivates, an innovative attitude.

 Your self-directed research and studio practice are at the centre of the curriculum.
 In a critical and intimate environment, you will widen your conceptual scope, experiment with narrative strategies and build your technical skills.
 The programme helps you navigate animation’s expanding field, which includes the essential role the medium has long played in cinema, but also exciting new applications in design, games and interactive media.
 Students are challenged to find novel ways to enter these areas, and to establish their own positions within them.